Valldemossa is probably one of the most beautiful villages in Mallorca.

 It would be difficult to truly understand Valldemossa without realising the part played by La Cartoixa in its history.

-The Palace of King Sanç and the new Carthusian monastery are the two properties that design this spectacular place.
-Both have welcomed kings, writers, artists, politicians and, more simply, Carthusian monks, whose order was responsible for the buildings current appearance.
+The two properties that make this spectacular village, the Palace of King Sanç and the new Carthusian monastery, have welcomed kings, writers, artists, politicians and, more simply, Carthusian monks, whose order was responsible for the buildings current appearance.